Adroiti/docs-for-code-review-tools/Cppcheck/deallocuse.md

-Pattern: Deallocuse
+Pattern: Use after deallocation

 Issue: -

 ## Description

-Dereferencing after it is deallocated / released
+Dereferencing variable after it is deallocated/released.

 ## Further Reading